rxliu99/cmsc12200-restaurant-project/README.txt

         User input                 | Outputs
         -----------------------------------------------------------------------
-        a.
-A Chicago zipcode       | 1.
+        A. A Chicago zipcode       | 1.
 Number of restaurants in the zipcode
                                    | 2.
 Average Rating of different cuisines in the zipcode
                                    | 3.
 Average price of different cuisines in the zipcode
                                    | 4.
 The optimal restaurant price obtained by the regression model

-        b.
-A cuisine               | 1.
+        B. A cuisine               | 1.
 Number of restaurants of the cuisine
                                    | 2.
 Average rating of the cuisine in different zipcodes
                                    | 3.
 Average price of the cuisine in different zipcodes

-        c.
-A zipcode and a cuisine | 1.
+        C. A zipcode and a cuisine | 1.
 Number of restaurants of the cuisine in the zipcode
                                    | 2.
 Average rating of the cuisine in the zipcode
                                    | 3.
 Average price of the cuisine in the zipcode

-        d.
-"Outliers"              | 1.
+        D. "Outliers"              | 1.
 The zipcodes whose average restaurant prices are the outliers
                                    |    in the regression model
                                    | 2.
 The average restaurant price of each of the zipcodes
                                    | 3.
 The optimal restaurant price according to the regression model
+                                   | 4.
+The suggested price range for opening potential restaurants

-        e.
-"Graph"                 | The 3D graph containing the scatter plot of the zipcodes and a plane
+        E. "Graph"                 | The 3D graph containing the scatter plot of the zipcodes and a plane
                                    | of the best-fit restaurant prices

 Contributors: